kurtsundell/AgeCalcML/README.md

 # AgeCalcML
-Arizona LaserChron Center Data Reduction Software
+The University of Arizona LaserChron Center data reduction software

 ### Run in MATLAB
 To run AgeCalcML in MATLAB open the AgeCalcML_1_3.m file and run the file directly from the code.
-AgeCalcML_1_3 is the most stable; AgeCalcML_1_4 is currently under development and has some new features and some patches.
+AgeCalcML_1_3 is the most stable; AgeCalcML_1_4 is currently under development and has some new features and bug fixes from the original.
+The main page and features have been completely reorganized, hence the completely new version.

 ### Run without MATLAB
 AgeCalcML can be run in MATLAB or as a standalone .exe file (Windows) or .app file (macOS) that can be used without having a copy MATLAB.
 The file can be run from your computer's Desktop, or wherever you choose to keep it.